 We use 15Five to help feel the pulse of the company.
 Every Friday all team members answer three simple questions:

 We get so many insights about the atmosphere.
 Someone is sick.
-Someone feels stuck on the project.
+Someone feels stuck on a project.
 Someone is proud of a blog post.
 Small details that matter and help the management make better decisions.

 The research by Thomas Gilovich, a psychology professor at Cornell University, shows that we get the biggest benefit when we purchase an experience far in advance.
 Savouring future consumption for days, weeks, years only makes the experience more valuable.